Causal thinking for decision making on Electronic Health Records: why and how: Application: evidence from MIMIC-IV on which resuscitation fluid to use

-We enrich the confounders selection procedure described by \cite{zhou2021early} with expert knowledge, creating the causal DAG shown in Figure \ref{fig:causal_diagram_albumin}.
-Gray confounders are not controlled for, since they are not available in the data.
-However, resulting confounding biases are captured by proxies such as comorbidity scores (SOFA or SAPS II) or other variables (eg. race, gender, age, weight).
-Appendix \ref{apd:albumin_for_sepsis:table1_complete} details confounders summary statistics for treated and controls.
+For confounders selection we use a causal DAG shown in Figure \nameref{apd:causal_diagram_albumin}.
+Gray confounders are not controlled for since they are not available in the data.
+However, resulting confounding biases are captured by proxies such as comorbidity scores (SOFA or SAPS II) or other variables (eg. race, gender, age, weight). \nameref{apd:albumin_for_sepsis:table1_complete} details confounders summary statistics for treated and controls.